Promotional Content & In-App Events on AppTweak

 Thanks to these additions on AppTweak, you will now be able to:

-- Understand your competitors’ promotional content and in-app event strategies.
+- Understand & get inspired by your competitors’ promotional content and in-app event strategies.

 - Get inspired by your competitors’ promotional content and in-app event visuals.

 - Understand which types of events are prioritized by your competitors.

 - See if competitors are taking advantage of special events to target specific users.

 - See how long and how frequently your competitors publish promotional content and in-app events.